spacetx/starfish/docs/source/getting_started/installation/index.rst

     $ pip install napari

-Interactive visualization with napari also requires using Qt (e.g. by running the command `%gui qt` in a jupyter notebook.)
+Interactive visualization with napari also requires using Qt (e.g. by running the magic command `%gui qt` in a jupyter notebook or ipython shell.)

 Installing *starfish* on Windows
 --------------------------------